 The tote is adorable in black and white, but you can also use markers to color the design and create a totally custom look!
 Reading + coloring for the win!

 Angela prefers that her kids always use washable markers (because, well… accidents happen).
 After testing a few different options, the Crayola Super Tips washable markers seem to be the best washable option for the canvas tote bag.
 If you want to ensure that the color is permanent, you can instead use fabric markers.
 These tote bags are lined and have black interiors, so you don’t have to worry about the color bleeding through to the back of the bag.

-This world map coloring tote comes in two sizes.
-The smaller size makes an ideal library book bag for kids (that’s the size Angela’s 8-year-old son is carrying in this photo).
+The tote’s size makes it an ideal library book bag for kids (Angela’s 8-year-old son is carrying it in this photo).
 The small tote is sturdy and roomy enough to hold standard picture books without being awkward for a kid to carry.
-Older kids, however, might enjoy the added space of the large tote bag.

-Both sizes of tote bags feature flat-bottoms, which gives you lots of room for books.
+The tote bags feature 3″ flat bottoms, which gives you lots of room for books.
 The reinforced handles and black interior make these library tote bags as functional as they are cute.

-We hope your whole family enjoys this challenge throughout the summer break.
+We hope your whole family enjoys this challenge!
 Happy reading!